Wendy Williams Reportedly Believes She’s ‘Irreplaceable,’ Fighting To Get Back To Her Show, Says Source

-While Wendy Williams is recovering from her recent health crisis, Nick Cannon is hosting her show.
-Although the actor/rapper is keeping things afloat, Wendy reportedly isn’t too thrilled about another television personality hosting The Wendy Williams Show.
+While Wendy Williams is recovering from her recent health crisis, Nick Cannon is hosting The Wendy Williams Show.
+Although the actor/rapper is keeping things afloat, Wendy reportedly isn’t too thrilled about another television personality hosting her show.
 In fact, she’s reportedly hoping to expedite her recovery so she can get back to work.

 According to Celebrity Insider, an insider close to Wendy Williams has shared details about her opinion of Nick Cannon hosting the show.
 It has been reported that Wendy believes she’s “irreplaceable” and no one can host The Wendy Williams Show but her since the show bears her name.